mrazinshaikh/laravel-migration/README.md

 ### Roadmap

-- [ ] Make this work in a way so migrations folder exists in end user root directory (customizable in future.)
+- [x] Make this work in a way so migrations folder exists in end user root directory (customizable in future.)
-    - expose artisan to vendor/bin folder.
+    - expose artisan to vendor/bin folder. rename to migration.

 - [ ] Extend migrate command to run specific migration file using --path option.